 Davey went to high school with Tony and Artie Bucco.
 He owns a sporting goods store and his son is friends with Meadow (the two are to sing a duet in the upcoming school concert).
 He’s also a gambling addict and—expertly portrayed by Robert Patrick—a loser at heart.

 Tony now runs the coveted executive poker game, formerly hosted by his father and Uncle Junior.
 This is high stakes and the players go deep.
-High rollers include a wealthy doctor, Johnny Sack, Frank Sinatra Jr., Paulie, and Silvio, whom Christopher describes as “a sick fuck when he’s gambling.”
+High rollers include Johnny Sack, Frank Sinatra Jr.and Silvio whom Christopher describes as “a sick fuck when he’s gambling.”
 Scatino wants in the game because it is in his nature as a down-luck gambler.
 Tony rejects him because it is in his nature as a former high school friend.

-Davey soon finds himself in debt to Richie Aprile for 10 g’s in a “smaller” poker game.
+Davey soon finds himself $10,000 in debt to Richie Aprile in a “smaller” poker game.
 Richie Aprile is a sick fuck even when he’s not gambling.
 He is the ultimate no-shit-taker, and it’s good to have his threatening nature finally integrated into the main fold.
 I get a kick out of his encounter at the store with Davey’s son Eric.

 The game is seven-card stud.
 The bets get high, fast.
-Davey wins a couple hands in the beginning, prompting Silvio to get increasingly angry.
-He completely boils over when Tony orders Matt Bevilacqua to sweep up the cheese on the floor, “especially under Silvio.”
+Davey wins a couple hands in the early going, prompting Silvio to get increasingly pissed off.
+He completely loses it when Tony orders Matt Bevilacqua to sweep up the cheese on the floor, “especially under Silvio.”
 One of the episode’s funniest moments.

-The games can sometimes last for days and it is early morning when Tony wakes up to find that Davey is in the hole 48 boxes of ziti.
+The games can sometimes last for days and it is early morning when Tony wakes up to find that Davey is 48 boxes of ziti in the hole.
 Richie Aprile swings by the hotel, sees Davey and threatens to kill him.
 The scuffle is enough to scare off both the wealthy doctor and Frank Sinatra Jr., thus ending the game.